wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.1 =
+- (03 Nov 2009) - Fix for settings not being deleted when plugin is deleted from admin page.

 = 2.0.9 =
 - (30 Oct 2009) - Fixed issue on some sites with blank css fields that caused image misalignment.